pulumi/docs/content/docs/reference/pkg/azure-nextgen/media/streamingpolicy.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const streamingPolicy = new azure_nextgen.media.latest.StreamingPolicy("streamingPolicy", {
+const streamingPolicy = new azure_nextgen.media.StreamingPolicy("streamingPolicy", {
     accountName: "contosomedia",
     noEncryption: {
         enabledProtocols: {